EbubekirKurt/VacationPlannerApp/README.md

-Below is a detailed `README.md` file for your **Vacation Planner** app project.
-This file will help you explain the project, its features, how to set it up, and contribute to it.
-Feel free to modify it according to the specific details of your implementation:

----

-# 📱 Vacation Planner - Flutter App
+# 📱 Vacation Planner - a Flutter Application

 ### Plan your perfect vacation with ease!
 This app helps users create personalized itineraries based on their preferences, destination, and travel time using **Google Maps API** and **ChatGPT API**.